christian-byrne/python-interpreter-node/README.md

       - *FAILED*: It just doesn't work for some reason.
 The assignment still just creates a new local variable in the `exec` scope instead of being caught by the overloaded `__setattr__` method of the singleton.
 No idea why.
     - Regex replace assignments with setter method calls
     - Create new method to replace assignments and leave it to the user to use it
+- [ ] Decide whether to try to splice/parse `return` statements and values and dynamically add them to UI in real-time
 - [ ] Test core features
 - [ ] Document
 - [ ] Finalize version without the tensor wrapper